ASU-KE/github-actions-issue-to-work-item/README.md

      **Warning:** Setting `log_level` to 300 will log out environment info, work items, and issue data.
 Only use 300 when debugging issues.

+   - `ado_parent_id`: Numerical id of work item in Azure DevOps that will be the parent item of the newly created work item.

 ```yaml
 name: Sync issue to Azure DevOps work item